draftdev/startup-marketing-checklist/marketing-checklist.md

 - [ ] Join Facebook and Linkedin groups where your product might be beneficial.
 - [ ] Send exclusive offers to LinkedIn/Facebook Group owners.
 - [ ] Join Twitter chats related to your industry/product.
+- [ ] Search Twitter for people talking about issues you're solving with your project and interact with them.
 - [ ] Give early users discounts for taking pics with your product.

 ### Public Relations